 - Add in coconut oil, maple syrup, eggs, pumpkin, and vanilla extract and if desired, add in pumpkin spice.

 - Mix until well combined.

 - If desired, add in paleo friendly chocolate chips or paleo chopped chocolate.

 - Spoon batter evenly into your paper liners and bake as directed

 For the complete list of ingredients and instructions for this healthy pumpkin muffin recipe, please see the recipe below.

 If you don't need to eat paleo you might like my gluten free pumpkin muffins recipe.

 Can I use an egg replacer?

-I haven’t tried using an egg replacer in this recipe because of the amount of eggs that it calls for.
+I haven’t tried using an egg replacer in this healthy pumpkin muffin recipe because of the amount of eggs that it calls for.
 I have had others comment on similar recipes that chia egg and flax egg worked well, but the muffins didn’t rise as much.

 What can I use instead of Maple Syrup?